Twenty-Five Centuries of the Same Idea

 His system: beneath all representation — beneath everything we perceive, think, or know — there is Will.
 Not willpower.
 Not conscious intention.
 A blind, purposeless, insatiable force.
 The thing-in-itself behind every phenomenon.
 It drives everything and satisfies nothing.
 It wants without knowing what it wants.

 Schopenhauer was the first major Western philosopher to seriously engage with Buddhist and Hindu texts.
 He kept a bust of the Buddha on his desk.
-He read the Upanishads daily.
+He called the Upanishads “the solace of my life.”
 And what he found in those texts was confirmation of what he’d already worked out: that the fundamental character of existence is a drive that never reaches its object.

 His Will is tanha.
 The craving that never satisfies.
 The system reaching for completion and generating more incompleteness in the act of reaching.
 Schopenhauer just said it in German metaphysics instead of Pali phenomenology.